why product training is critical to success

 But why?
 The answer is all about identity.

-And it’s a phenomenon not restricted to the impulsive spending habits of the super wealthy.
+This phenomenon isn't restricted to the impulsive spending habits of the wealthy.
 According to Martin’s research, buying goods “both helps you reinforce to yourself who you are, and encourages others to come to the same conclusion about you.”
 For loyalists of The New Yorker, it’s why paying a higher subscription rate seems to provide a better buying experience.

 Not every buying experience revolves around price.
 Steve Jobs employed his “intention first, implementation second” attitude when modeling Apple’s Genius Bar after the legendary concierge station of the Ritz-Carlton—complete with an empathetic, knowledgeable sales staff.